 1- Please remember that each member is responsible for his/her own mess.
 Always clean up behind yourself.

 2- Each member will leave the stand in good order.
-All cans, litter and other objects taken to the stand by the member must be removed when leaving.
+All cans, and any items brought to the area/food plot by the member must be removed when leaving area/food plot.

 3- The member is responsible for maintaining and keeping clean his/her camp or bunk area.
 This includes the grass cut and garbage picked up and disposed of.